realAbitbol/twitch_colorchanger/README.md

 **Example workflow:**

-1. Start the bot: `python main.py`
+1. Start the bot: `python -m src.main`
 2. Edit `twitch_colorchanger.conf` in your editor
 3. Save the file - bots automatically restart with new config
 4. Check the console output for restart confirmation